Zixi-Z/Wordle-CS31/README.md

 <img src="./Images/image01.jpg">

 Players have up to eight tries.
-After eight failures, the winning world will be displayed.
+After eight failures, the winning word will be displayed.

 <img src="./Images/image02.jpg">